Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Using the Pay Yourself Back feature is useful with an Ultimate Rewards credit card.
 But if this type of card doesn’t align with your needs, other Chase credit cards could be a better option.

-The Chase Pay Yourself Back is a useful feature to spend your points when you can’t use them on travel purchases.
+Chase’s Pay Yourself Back feature is useful for spending your points when you can’t use them on travel purchases.
 The only downside is that the Freedom cards can only use this feature for charitable donations and not on groceries and dining like the Chase Sapphire cards.
 If the Chase cards aren’t right for you, compare other rewards credit cards.

 More guides on Finder